-To create, view and maintain Requirements in a text based tool that resembles working in a word processor or spreadsheet.
-Details can be added to the requirements and requirement properties can be added from drop-down lists.
-When the requirements are changed in this Specification Manager the changes are conveniently reflected in the Project Browser and all other windows.
-Options for the There are a wide range of options available from the options menu, to tailor the Specification Manager way you use the Specification Manager.
-These include Level (hierarchical) Numbering, Auto Naming, Spell Check, Documentation, Import and Export of Requirements, access to various related tools and more.
+Where to find the Specification Manager Browser window Right-click on Package Open Package in Specification Manager Usage of the Specification Manager To create, view and maintain Requirements in a text based tool that resembles working in a word processor or spreadsheet.
+Details can be added to the Requirements and Requirement properties can be added from drop-down lists.
+When the Requirements are changed in the Specification Manager the changes are conveniently reflected in the Browser window and all other windows.
+Options for the Specification Manager There are a wide range of options available from the options menu, to tailor the way you use the Specification Manager.
+These include Level (hierarchical)

+Numbering, Auto Naming, Spell Check, Documentation, Import and Export of Requirements, access to various related tools and more.